 Frequently Asked Questions

-Does the Department of Comparative Literature require the GRE subject exam?
-The department does not require the GRE subject exam, and scores for this exam are not considered in the admissions process.
+Does the Department of Comparative Literature require the GRE Subject Exam?
+No, the department does not require the GRE subject exam, and scores for this exam are not considered in the admissions process.
 Do not submit GRE subject exam scores in your online application.

 What is the GRE code for the University of Chicago?
 1832